How do I refer a young person?

 How long will it take?

-Engagement with the YMCA WiSE Project is voluntary; professionals cannot include YMCA WiSE as a compulsory part of a young person’s contract, order or conditional agreement.
+Engagement with the WiSE Project is voluntary; professionals cannot include WiSE as a compulsory part of a young person’s contract, order or conditional agreement.

-You must ensure that you have discussed a referral to YMCA WiSE with the child or young person and got their consent.
-Contact your local YMCA WiSE office if you need support in explaining the role of the project to a young person.
+You must ensure that you have discussed a referral to WiSE with the child or young person and got their consent.
+Contact your local WiSE office if you need support in explaining the role of the WiSE Project to a young person.

 We deliver multi agency training through both Brighton & Hove and East Sussex LSCBs.
 You can find details of upcoming events and booking information on their websites.
 We can provide bespoke training and workshops to any organisation or team in East Sussex, Brighton and Hove or Surrey.
 Please get in touch for more information on content and cost.